Geethen/gee4ec/content/post/practical-2.md

 **_Practical 2 Exercise_**

-Repeat the steps in this practical for the level 2A data that you imported and renamed as s22a at the beginning of this practical.
-Thereafter, compare the water detection results and patterns with the s21c image results.
+Repeat the steps in this practical for the Landsat-8 image collection.
+Thereafter, compare the water detection results and patterns with the Sentinel-2 image results.
 Submit your final script.

 To share your script, click on Get Link and then copy the script path.
 Send your completed script to **email.**